MRC Clinical Trials Unit at UCL

 These deviations should also be captured on CRFs by indicating when data points have been missed due to the current COVID-19 pandemic, by clearly writing “COVID-19” next to the field with the missing data.
 Deviation logs where possible should be sent to the STAMPEDE team on a periodic basis.
 This will enable the study team to assess the impact of this challenging period on the study results at the time of analysis.
 If you have any questions about how to use the log or a query about how to classify a deviation, please do not hesitate to get in touch with the team.

-- Please continue to send saliva and plasma samples to the laboratories as normal.
+Please continue to collect Metabolic Sub-Study blood samples as normal.

-- Please document on the relevant CRF where samples have been missed for this reason or if visit has been conducted by telephone.
+Please document on the relevant CRF where samples have been missed, and reasons causing the missed sample.

 CONTACT WITH THE CTU TEAM/RETURNING DATA